EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 ### SSH connections

-SSH is a protocol and a set of tools that allows you to open a remote shell to remote server and copy files between the server and the local system.
-You can find more documentation about SSH usage in the article [SSH Essentials][ssh_essentials] by Digital Ocean.
+SSH is a protocol and a set of tools that allows you to open a remote shell to a remote server and copy files between the server and the local system.
+You can find more documentation about SSH usage in the article ["SSH Essentials"][ssh_essentials] by Digital Ocean.

 SSH key exchange is a very common practice that is used to implement secure passwordless connections between users on different machines, and it's needed to use `rsync` for WAL archiving and for backups.

+> **NOTE:**
-This procedure is not needed if you plan to use the streaming connection only to archive transaction logs and backup your PostgreSQL server.
+> This procedure is not needed if you plan to use the streaming
+> connection only to archive transaction logs and backup your PostgreSQL
+> server.

 [ssh_essentials]: https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys